Scientia sacra

-In perennial philosophy, scientia sacra or sacred science is a form of spiritual knowledge that lies at the heart of both divine revelations and traditional sciences, which also occupies the core of a sacred tradition.
-It acknowledges sources of knowledge beyond those recognized by modern epistemology, such as divine revelations and intellectual intuition, the latter of which is considered a supra-rational form of knowledge based on the human intellect.
-Scientia sacra embodies principles and doctrines derived from reason, revelation and intellectual intuition, with the conviction that these sources of knowledge can be reconciled without conflict in a hierarchical order and employed in the human quest to understand different orders of reality.
+In perennial philosophy, scientia sacra or sacred science is a form of spiritual knowledge that lies at the heart of divine revelations and traditional sciences, embodying the essential core of every sacred tradition.
+It recognizes sources of knowledge beyond those accepted by modern epistemology, such as divine revelations and intellectual intuition.
+Intellectual intuition is believed to allow access to an innate knowledge of God, which is to be reawakened through the use of human intellect.
+The principles and doctrines of scientia sacra are derived from reason, revelation, and intellectual intuition, with the conviction that these sources of knowledge can be reconciled in a hierarchical order, and applied in the human quest to understand different orders of reality.
 Its objective is to show how the transmitted, intellectual, and physical sciences are related and unified within the framework of metaphysics, as traditionally defined.

-According to this perspective, scientia sacra is a synonym for metaphysics, which is seen not as a branch of philosophy but rather what the Sufis call ma'rifa or Gnostic knowledge—the ultimate goal of which is the knowledge of "the Real".
+According to this perspective, scientia sacra is synonymous with metaphysics, which is seen not as a branch of philosophy but rather what the Sufis call ma'rifa or gnostic knowledge—the ultimate goal of which is the knowledge of "the Real".
 It is based on a holistic and hierarchical view of reality that emphasizes the connections between the various levels and states of being.
 This viewpoint holds that God, the Principle or the One, is the Ultimate Reality—who is absolute, eternal, infinite, and necessary but whose knowledge lies beyond the reach of sense perception and reason.
 According to the doctrines of scientia sacra, the universe is not a separate reality, but rather only a "manifestation and theophany" of the "Divine Essence", which is essentially the source and center of all other realities.

-The notion of scientia sacra may be traced back to Islamic intellectual tradition, particularly to the works of Ibn Arabi and Suhrawardi.
-Although the notion was further explored in modern times by the French metaphysician René Guénon and others, including Frithjof Schuon and Titus Burckhardt, it was most notably conceptualized in contemporary language by the Iranian philosopher Seyyed Hossein Nasr in his book Knowledge and the Sacred, originally published in 1981, containing his Gifford Lectures delivered that same year.
+The notion of scientia sacra may be traced back to Islamic intellectual tradition, particularly the ideas of Ibn Arabi and Suhrawardi.
+This was further explored in modern times by the French metaphysician René Guénon and others, including Frithjof Schuon and Titus Burckhardt.
+However, the concept was most notably conceptualized in contemporary language by the Iranian philosopher Seyyed Hossein Nasr in his 1981 Gifford Lectures, published in the same year as Knowledge and the Sacred.
 He elaborated further on the concept of sacred science in his 1993 book The Need for a Sacred Science.